Enterprise Risk Management (ERM)

 All Risks have altitudes, and all risks have owners.
-Different types of risk are assessed using a traditional eight step process.
-Risk Categories are found in the COSO (coso.org/) model that apply to the functions of the University.
-Each risk identified is placed in one of the risk categories and then assessed.
+Different types of risk are assessed using a multi-step process.
+Each risk identified is placed in a risk categories and then assessed.
 A risk can span more than one category due to its potential impact on the University.

 • Compliance Risks are created by failing to follow federal, state, or local laws, regulations or University

 policy that safeguards Binghamton University from legal exposure to fines, penalties,

 lawsuits, reduced future funding, imposed compliance settlements, more regulatory